cavaliba/cmt_monitor/docs/docs/configuration.md

 Before that delay, an alert is sent as a warning.

-### alert_max_level

-Scope:  global, module, check ; lower wins.

-Values: alert(default), warn, notice, none

-It defines the maximum alert informations detected by a module run, that will be reported to the metrology servers.

-When set to alert (default), alert conditions are sent as alert, when collected from the modules.

-When set to warn, one shift is performed : alerts become warn, warn becom notice, notice are discarded (data is sent, but fields describing alerts, warnings, notice, notifications are set to 0).

-When set to warn, two shifts are performed : alerts become notice, the rest is discarded.

-When set to none, all level are discarded, no values are reported to metrolgoy servers.

-**soon to be deprecated**

 ### severity_max

 Scope: check

 Values: critical (default), error, warning, none

-Will replace alert_max_level.
 Defines the maximum  level of severity of a raw check to be further processed (deduplication, hysteresis, rate_limit of alerts).

 * critical : for production and immediate failure of a critical component.
 * error : for production and immediate failure of a non-critical compoent, or failure of non-production items